warte67/SDOM/docs/progress.md

 ---
 ## Long Term To Do:
+- Add default scaffolds for creating new DisplayObjects, AssetObjects, and ButtonObjectsm to streamline future development.
+  - Use SDOM_IRangeControl_scaffold.hpp / .cpp as a template for future interface implementations.
+- Review and refactor documentation:
+  - Begin organizing markdown docs by topic, add more examples and tutorials.
+  - Plan a thorough documentation revamp (including Doxygen and markdown).
+  - Index docs for easier navigation and update legacy references.
+- Investigate what I presume are z_order based bugs.
+  - Objects are not rendering in proper order.
+Not sure when this started.
+  - This happens when Boxes are attached to another box and that box is at a lower level than another one.
+  - This is a likely a `Box` behavior not a behavior explictly of the `SDOM API`.
 - Document the new startup pattern and resource creation workflows in the README and docs.
 - Update examples to use the new explicit startup and resource creation methods.
 - Update architecture diagrams and documentation to reflect recent naming and API changes.